 Children's Program: Music and Movement

-This program is designed to engage children and get them excited about music, improve their fine and gross motor skills through movement, and spark their creativity while supporting the development of their mind and body.
+The program is designed to engage children with music, while improving their fine and gross motor skills and thereby developing both mind and body.
+No registration necessary.

 Chair Yoga with Meditation